Epicodus-Curriculum/intro-full-stack/2_3_epicodus_using_git_in_your_workflow.md

 ## Co-Author Commit Trailers

 GitHub uses your commit history to create a collection called **GitHub contributions** in your GitHub profile page.
 As a brand new user to GitHub, your contributions will be sparse.
-That’s okay, you’ll make lots of commits in the future.
+That's okay, you’ll make lots of commits in the future.

 One reason to commit regularly while at Epicodus is that sometimes employers will look at your GitHub contribution calendar as evidence of experience.